 What's on in Nelson Tasman: your entertainment guide

-Nelson Yacht Club open day: The perfect opportunity to discover the joys of sailing and water sports.
-Experienced instructors will be on hand and are passionate about helping develop skills and confidence on the water.
-NYC is the oldest yacht club in New Zealand and every year hundreds of adults, children, individuals and groups pass through our doors learning to sail, windsurf and wing foil.
-The yacht club offers recreational watersports, competitive racing, and a comprehensive schools programme.
-Open day at 322 Wakefield Quay, Saturday, November 25, 1pm-4pm.
+A Drunkspeare Christmas: The award-winning Kiwi troupe The Barden Party is in the holiday spirits and are in no state to decide which of their three full-length Shakespearean musicals the cast should perform, so the decision is up to you!
+Will it be rockabilly 'Much Ado About Nothing', Australasian indie-folk 'Romeo & Juliet' or guilty pleasure pop music ‘A Midsummer Night's Dream'?
+You choose.
+Secure your spot for these exclusive shows and find out the secret Nelson CBD location by emailing laura@thebardenparty.com November 29-December 1, 6.30pm-9pm.

-Feast Whakatū: Feast Whakatū is a celebration of the incredible diversity and craftsmanship the Nelson Tasman region has to offer.
-Held between November 17 and 26 this 10-day foodie showcase will have over 30 mouthwatering experiences and events.
-See https://www.feastwhakatu.nz/ for details.
+Hampden St School Twilight Gala: Always a fun-filled event in the lead-up to Christmas, packed with stalls, games and food, Friday, December 1.

-Nelson Cathedral Christmas Tree Festival: Festival opening light-up service is at 6pm on Friday, November 24.
-Lunchtime concerts at 1pm weekdays from December 4 to 20.
-Late night closing at 9.30pm on Friday evenings Decembeer 15, 22 and 29.
+Nelson Cathedral Christmas Tree Festival: Lunchtime concerts at 1pm weekdays from December 4 to 20.
+Late night closing at 9.30pm on Friday evenings December 15, 22 and 29.
 Switch-off service is at 10am on January 14.

-Steve Mitchell: Originals, acoustic blues slide, Americana.
-Golden Bear Brewery, Māpua, Friday, November 24, 6pm-9pm.
+Invictus: The Legacy Dance Company’s late 90s and early 2000s inspired dance production showcases a young cast of Nelson Tasman dancers to pPop and RnB throwbacks.
+Theatre Royal, Friday, December 1, 7pm, Saturday December 2, 12.30pm and 7pm; adult $25-$30, under 13, $19.

-Whirimako Black: One of New Zealand’s most distinctive singers.
-Joined on stage by the multi-instrumentalist Kim Halliday and Mahina Kaui’s taonga puoro.
-Chanel Arts Centre, Motueka, Friday, November 24, 7.30pm.
+Richmond Santa Parade: Gather your friends and family and make a day out of it with pre-parade entertainment in Sundial Square and Queen St, the parade starting at 1pm and then meet Santa himself in Sundial Square afterwards, Sunday, December 3.

 Kirikiti: FTSNT is holding its annual Kirikiti (Samoan cricket) Tournament at Saxton Field adjacent to the Saxton Oval, on three Saturdays, November 25, December 2 and December 9, 10am-1pm.